 Structural movement

+Structu iral movement

 Repair category 1

-Notes: There is evidence of settlement in the building noted both internally

-NOTES. externally but this is not inconsistent with a property of this age and ty

-and on the basis of a single inspection appears to be longstanding.
+Notes: There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-and on the basis of a single inspection appears to be longituding.

 Dampn ess, rot and infestation

 Repair category 1

-Notes: There was no evidence found of significant dampness, rot or infestation

-within those areas of the property available for inspection.
+Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-Oh imam a vy stanta

 Chimne ey stacks

+Repair category: 1

+Notes: From our limited view these appeared generally in fair condition consistent with age.

+Roofing j including roof space

 Repair category: 2

-Notes: Some damaged/missing render.

-Roofing g including roof space

-Repair category: 2

-Notes: Flat felt sections will require above average maintenance and eventual re-

-roofing.
-The roof covering is now of an age where ongoing and regular

-maintenance will be required and the advice of a roofing contractor to

-comment on its current condition and expected lifespan should be sought.
+Notes: The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected lifespan should be sought.
+The roof is of a complex design and all junctions/valleys/flat sections are potential weak points.
+A regular repair and maintenance programme should therefore be envisaged and it would be prudent to have an annual inspection carried out.

 Rainwa iter fittings

 Repair category: 2

 Notes: Some corrosion.

 Main w alls

-T.a.

-Repair category: Companyorath and atomorphism of the company of the
+Repair category: 2

-Notes: Some weathered stonework commensurate with a tenement of this type.
+Notes: The building has benefitted from some refurbishment in the past however some weathered stonework was noted to the rear of the building.